lethunguyen/lethunguyen/README.md

+slogan: Lethu's work are all virtual and her plays are real.
+Virtuality in work and reality in playing.

 🔭 I like singing, playing guitar and piano no matter what my levels are.

 🌱 Gardening is my favourite but I forget as such I like